colaberry/enterprise-data-readiness-ai-agents/chapter-00/chapter_00_complete v3.md

 The agent needs to enforce the right permissions in milliseconds, every single time—or you're facing HIPAA violations.

 The same agent serves different users with different permissions.
-Traditional Role-Based Access Control (RBAC) breaks down completely for agents.
+Traditional role-based access control (RBAC) breaks down completely for agents.

 When Dr. Cedao's team built their first agent, they gave it a service account with broad database permissions.
 This created an immediate compliance crisis: the agent could access any patient's PHI regardless of who was asking, violating HIPAA's minimum necessary standard.
 When they tried to restrict permissions, the agent couldn't function—it needed different access rights for different queries from different users.